Kvitekvist/FUS/README.md

 ## FUS - Fundamentals, Updates, and Stuff

-FUS is a fundamental modlist for Skyrim VR that offers 3 profiles.\
+FUS is a fundamental modlist for Skyrim VR that offers 3 profiles.

 FUS (Basic): Including the barebones for a good VR experience.\
 FUS RO (Basic + Visuals): Also includes some visual improvements.\
 FUS RO DAH (Basic + Visuals + Gameplay): Also includes several mods that alter gameplay, both VR-specific and general ones.

-This modlist is meant to be used by people who either want to start their own totally personal modlist but dont want to bother with the basic stuff (in that case use the basic profile), or by people who want to have an as fast as possible mod list installation to get Skyrim VR running with a generally vanilla-lore-friendly overhaul and never come back (in that case use the visuals, or the gameplay in addition if you like fun).
+This modlist is meant to be used by people who either want to start their own totally personal modlist but dont want to bother with the basic stuff (in that case use the FUS - green basics), or by people who want to have an as fast as possible mod list installation to get Skyrim VR running with a generally vanilla-lore-friendly overhaul and never come back (in that case use the FUS RO - blue visuals - or the FUS RO DAH - yellow gameplay - profiles in addition if you like fun).
+Taken together in this list, only the FUS profile is meant to be essential.
+The rest is what we find to be a nice minimalistic setup that users can either just use or butcher at their taste ;)

 The entire modlist can be found at the bottom of this page.